fimmtiu/goforth/README.md

 3
 ```

 It'll read Forth code from standard input.
-It's about as minimal a feature set as you can get: it can do `if else then`, `+`, `.`, user-defined words, and not much else.
+It's about as minimal a feature set as you can get: it can do `if else then`, `+`, `.`, user-defined words, integers, weird idiosyncratic strings, and not much else.
 My goal was to get it to a point where it could run FizzBuzz.

 ## Notes